• Home

 What is Albany Data Stories?

 Albany Data Stories is inspired by USAFacts.
-If you’re not familiar with USAFacts, it is a non-profit started in 2017 - their mission is interesting:
+If you’re not familiar with USAFacts, it is a non-profit started in 2017 - we like their mission:

 “No one at USAFacts is trying to convince you of anything.
 The only opinion we have is that government data should be easier to access.
 Our entire mission is to provide you with facts about the United States that are rooted in data.
 We believe once you have the solid, unbiased numbers behind the issues you can make up your own mind.”